 Vatra Restaurant is located at 010131, Strada Actor Ion Brezoianu 19, Bucureşti 030167, Romania.

 Caru’ cu Bere

 Don’t be fooled by the festive beer hall vibe in Caru’ cu Bere’s German beer hall meets interbelic building located in the heart of Europe’s newest Old City.
 This popular Bucharest sightseeing spot is a fine, albeit touristy, spot for sampling traditional Romanian food prepared with German influences.

-Server Orlando Grecu advised us that the dish was large enough for us to share; however, it was so big that we took half of the meat back to our Airbnb apartment and cooked it with pasta at dinner the next night and had enough left to feed four people.
+Server Orlando Grecu advised us that this signature dish was large enough for us to share.
+He didn’t lie.
+It was so big that we took half of the meat back to our apartment and cooked it with pasta the next night and had enough to feed four people.

 Caru’ cu Bere is located at Strada Stavropoleos 5, Bucureşti 030081, Romania.

 Like most people, we sometimes prefer to dine in more casual settings.
 And, as Americans, we occasionally crave hamburgers and pizza.

 What we did find was a fun spot with cool graffiti, tasty grub, cold beer and refreshing lemonade.
 We liked Modelier so much that we ate in the restaurant’s colorful outdoor terrace three times during our visit – a claim that we can’t make about many other Bucharest restaurants.